siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Double Curl Transport Closure.md

 \partial_t \mathbf{F} = k\,\nabla \times \mathbf{F},
 $$

 preserves source-free turning.
-But one local rotation only recirculates the flow.
-It turns the structure around itself, but it does not yet carry energy from one region into another.
+Appendix 203 proves the precise limitation: single curl reorganizes locally, but it does not bodily carry a nontrivial bounded closure from one region into another.
 Transport requires a second, complementary rotation.
-A point rotated once circulates.
-Rotated twice in a complementary way, it advances.

 A second step cannot be a gradient, because chapter 6 already showed that a gradient update generically introduces divergence.
 The next admissible